gsuuon/model.nvim/README.md

 - `default_prompt?: string` - The default prompt to use with `:Model` or `:M`.
 Default is the openai starter.
 - `prompts?: {string: Prompt}` - A table of custom prompts to use with `:M [name]`.
 Keys are the names of the prompts.
 Default are the starters.
 - `chats?: {string: ChatPrompt}` - A table of chat prompts to use with `:Mchat [name]`.
 Keys are the names of the chats.
+- `tools?: {string: Tool}` - A table of custom tools to make available to the model.
 - `hl_group?: string` - The default highlight group for in-progress responses.
 Default is `'Comment'`.
 - `join_undo?: boolean` - Whether to join streaming response text as a single undo command.
 When true, unrelated edits during streaming will also be undone.
 Default is `true`.